8 Tips to Survive a Live-In Kitchen Remodel

 Keep some of your food storage containers and plastic food storage baggies handy.
 Cooking a large meal resulting in days worth of leftovers is wonderful until you realize that all of your storage containers are at the bottom of that box you packed away last week and stuck in the back of your basement.

-We kept a smaller plastic tote in our dining room that held the plates, cutlery, cooking utensils, food storage containers, plastic bags, cups, and other odds and end we thought we may need.
+We kept a smaller plastic tote in our dining room that held the plates, cutlery, cooking utensils, food storage containers, plastic bags, cups, and other odds and ends we thought we may need.

-You’ll also want totes for pantry items, such as canned goods, crackers, cereal, chips, etc. Don’t use one huge one, or else things get lost in the bottom.
-I don’t know from experience or anything. ?
-Use several smaller ones so that items are only a layer or two deep and easy to locate.
+You’ll also want totes for pantry items, such as canned goods, crackers, cereal, chips, etc. Don’t use one huge one, or else things get lost at the bottom.
+(I don’t know from experience or anything) Use several smaller ones so that items are only a layer or two deep and easy to locate.